 4. Eleday

 Since ancient times, Indians have had a deep attachment to elephants as part and parcel of their routine life.
-As an incarnation of one of the five Hindu deities, these giants are an absolute necessity for transport, entertainment and sacrifice.
+As an incarnation of one of the five Hindu deities, these giants are an absolute necessity for transport, entertainment, and sacrifice.
 If you fancy close contact with such adorable creatures, Jaipur's Eleday would no doubt be your best option.

 With a verdant meadow in the vicinity of Amber Fort, Eleday is a paradise for elephants.
 It is customary that wedding-attending elephants are painted with delicate patterns.
 Using multi-hued organic paints, you can also 'groom' them with customized motifs.